-Table 4.1 : Management Actions undertaken and required at the Broken Hill offset site
+Table 4.1: Management Actions undertaken and required at the Broken Hill offset site

-Management measure Objective Action Timing Who Actions undertaken since previous monitoring session Adaptive measures if required Weed control Target state and regional priority weeds (Mesquite and African Boxthorn) to eliminate from site and prevent spread as required under the Biosecurity Act 2015 and the Western Regional Strategic Weed Management Plan 2017 - 2022 (LLS 2017) Spot herbicide treatment; foliar spraying or cut/scape and paint methods During active growth season, which is generally in Spring to early Summer, particularly after rainfall.
-Should be undertaken in suitable low wind conditions so as to prevent spray drift to other native species.
+Management measure Objective Action Timing Who Actions undertaken since baseline Adaptive measures if required Weed control Target state and regional priority weeds (Mesquite and African Boxthorn) to eliminate from site and prevent spread as required under the Biosecurity Act 2015 and the Western Regional Strategic Weed Management Plan 2017 - 2022 (LLS 2017) Spot herbicide treatment; foliar spraying or cut/scape and paint methods During active growth season, which is generally in Spring to early Summer, particularly after rainfall.
+Should be undertaken in suitable low wind conditions to prevent spray drift to other native species.
 Professional bush regeneration contractor with appropriate chemical use certification.
-Initial spraying of Mesquite and African Boxthorn completed across site by Centrogen.
+Initial spraying of Mesquite and African Boxthorn completed across site in 2018.
+Targeted spraying of weeds conducted in November 2019.
 Dry conditions are likely to have limited the effectiveness of herbicide treatment.
 Monitoring and treatment of re-shooting plants and seedlings required.
 Target Peppercorn Tree infestation Thinning of mature trees without active nests and new saplings to be targeted using hand removal and cut and paint techniques.
 Replacement planting of mature trees removed with native trees and tall shrubs.
 During active growth season, which is generally in Spring to early Summer, particularly after rainfall.
 Planting to be undertaken after drought conditions subside and several successive months of average or above average rainfall.
 Professional bush regeneration contractor with appropriate chemical use certification.
-No treatment / removal occurred on this as the landowner was concerned about impacts on habitat for birds and other wildlife.
-Centrogen to discuss further with the landowner and, with agreement, undertake limited treatment in April-May 2019 in conjunction with planting.
+Contracted inspected peppercorn trees during November 2019.
+No removal occurred as the landowner was concerned about impacts on habitat for birds and other wildlife.
+Contractor to discuss further with AGL and, with agreement, undertake limited treatment in April-May 2020 in conjunction with planting.
 Gradual thinning of mature trees without active nests only as these trees are currently providing habitat for native birds.
 Target all saplings.